visualizedata/data-structures/weekly_assignment_08/README.md

 ### Part One

 1. Set up your temperature sensor (or other sensor(s) if you plan to use something different in the final assignment), making appropriate connections to the Photon.
 2. In the [Web IDE](https://build.particle.io), copy and modify the [starter code](https://github.com/visualizedata/data-structures/tree/master/weekly_assignment_08) for your sensor so that you can access its values.
-IMPORTANT: you must include all seven starter code files (file extensions .ino, .cpp, and .h) in the Web IDE project for this micro controller.
+IMPORTANT: if you do not use the Community Library referenced in the video, you must include all related files, including the library file (extensions .ino, .cpp, and .h) in the Web IDE project for this micro controller.
 3. In the Web IDE, set up a **single variable** that will be accessible with [Particle Cloud API](https://docs.particle.io/reference/api/).
 [NOTE: If working with multiple sensors, the variable must return a string of valid JSON [[tutorial here](https://community.particle.io/t/using-spark-publish-with-simple-json-data/3469)] that includes the values of your sensors.]
 4. Submit to **Canvas** the **URL** (including your Device ID and Access Token) that retrieves this JSON data from the Particle Cloud API.
-5. Leave your photon connected to power and connected to a Wifi network.
+5. **Leave your photon connected to power and connected to a Wifi network.**

 #### EXAMPLE REQUEST (URL)
 * Device ID is `0123456789abcdef`